Gla-DDoS/INF6027Project/README.md

 Predictive models based on attempts on target showed the highest reliability in forecasting goals.

 How to Run the Code
-Clone this repository:
+1.Clone this repository:
 git clone <https://github.com/Gla-DDoS/INF6027Project.git>

-Navigate to the project directory: cd INF6027Project
+2.Navigate to the project directory: cd INF6027Project

-Install dependencies (ensure R and required packages like tidyverse and MASS are installed).
+3.Install dependencies (ensure R and required packages like tidyverse and MASS are installed).
 Run the R script (In Rstudio): source("INF6027.R")